limikael/tinp/README.md

 return deferred.promise;
 ````

-So, the thing that is a Q is not the actualy a Promise, but rather it containse a promise.
+So, the thing that is a Q is not actualy a Promise, but rather it containse a promise.
 IMO, this is unnecesary syntax and
 complexity.
 With Tinp, it would look like:

 ````